Lost in Babyland

 With those words, the boy backed away until he faded from view.
 For a moment, Patti thought she had imagined him.
 But when she got back into her car and followed his directions, she had no difficulty finding her way to the cemetery gate.

 As she drove home, she thought about the boy’s parting words.
 She liked the idea of finding a child who needed her, and she could well afford the time and money it would take to help that child experience all the joys that life has to offer.

 By the time she arrived home and pulled into her driveway, she had made a decision.

 “By golly, that’s what I’ll do,” she said with a big smile.
 “It’s just what I need.
 And I hope the child I find is one who has waited for another chance at life, one like the boy I met tonight in Babyland.”

 Copyright © 2015 Frank Zahn.
-Published in The Criterion, Volume 6 Issue I February 2015;The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Criterion, Volume 6 Issue I February 2015;The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page